2sic/2sxc-content-app/readme.md

   * Updated BS5 to use Typed Code (inherit from `RazorTyped`)
   * CSS Variables for Bootstrap 5, for more information check out the [documentation](https://go.2sxc.org/app-theme)
   * also use new `MyView.Settings` (req. v17)
+* v17.0x 2024-04
+  * Updated everything to strong typed
+  * Streamlined field names, always use EMail (prev. one had Mail for the same info)